 …just a slice…

-When an individual becomes a manager of their own success, the implementation of innovative technologies and the free-flowing birth of concepts derived from our surroundings can take off and surge the development of newer and brighter ideas.
-This in turn, will augment a possibility for greater success and greater success begets!
-We may not be experts in measuring success, but we can be experts in learning, disciplined by our own devices to become exceptionally well-versed in the digital world à la *quid pro quo.
+When an individual becomes a manager of their own success, the implementation of innovative technologies and the free-flowing birth of concepts derived from our surroundings can actually help us.
+This surge precipitates newer and brighter outcomes.

-I am writing today about The Four Agreements.
-The book is by Don Miguel Ruiz and you can pick up a copy from Amazon for around 8 dollars.
+Hi everyone!
+I am writing about The Four Agreements today.
+The book is by Don Miguel Ruiz and you can pick up a copy on Amazon for around 8 dollars.
 A lot of his writing helped me get through the anxiety of having to work with people.
-It also gave me a directional map on how to treat others, whether they are linked to you on a personal level or if you simply come across them each day at work.
-I am going to go through some of the main points with you today.
+It also gave me a directional map on how to treat others.
+I am going to go through the main points with you today.

 WORDS HAVE POWER – speak with integrity; do not gossip; speak in love.

 DON’T TAKE THINGS PERSONALLY – what others do has to do with them, more than you.
 At best, you can influence and even that is limited.
-When they say you made them do something, it is only their projection.
+They may say you made them do something, this is only a projection.